ucan-wg/spec/README.md

 ### 6.1 Canonical JSON Collection

 The canonical JSON representation is an key-value object, mapping UCAN content identifiers to their fully-encoded base64url strings.
-A root "entrypoint" (if one exists) MUST be indexed by the slash `/` character.
+A root "entry point" (if one exists) MUST be indexed by the slash `/` character.

 #### 6.1.1 Example